Guilouz/Creality-Helper-Script-Wiki/docs/firmwares/install-and-update-rooted-firmware.md

 - Once you are on the home screen, you can remove the USB drive.

-- Perfom a new Self Check on the new firmware by going to `Settings` :fontawesome-solid-arrow-right-long: `Self-check`.
+- Perfom a new Self Check on the new firmware by going to `Settings` → `Self-check`.

     !!!
 Warning
         **After a factory reset, all features already been installed with <a href="../../helper-script/helper-script-installation">Creality Helper Script</a>  must be reinstalled.**